 Norfund often utilises various instruments – such as options, conversion options and so forth – in investment agreements in order to reduce risk.
 These are taken into account when valuing the individual investment.

-Loans are carried at amortised cost in accordance with the straight-line allocation method.
+Loans forming part of Norfund’s investment portfolio are regarded as current assets and carried at amortised cost according to the straight-line allocation method.

-Individual assessments are made, and any write-down of the individual loans.
-Group write-downs are not made for the company’s loan portfolio.
+Valuations and any write-downs are made for the individual loans.
+Group write-downs are not made on the company’s loan portfolio.

-There will be uncertainty associated with the valuation of the loan portfolio and associated collateral.
+There will be uncertainty associated with valuation of the loan portfolio and associated collateral.

-In 2021 Norfund hedged its bond portfolio against USD.
-The portfolio consists of securities denominated in both EUR and GDP as well as USD.
-Futures contracts are used as a hedging instrument, with daily settlements that are not recorded on the balance sheet, but entered on the income statement as they mature.
+Since 2021 Norfund has had a fair-value hedge against USD for a bond portfolio consisting of securities denominated in EUR and GDP as well as USD.
+Futures contracts are used as a hedging instrument, with daily settlements that are not recorded on the balance sheet, but are recorded on the income statement as they mature.

 Bank deposits and other short-term investments